the-au-forml-lab/plgroup/awards.md

 This award is for the paper that looks hype at a glance, but turns out to be maxiamlly uninteresting upon any further inspection.

+#### Proofs and Toil Make Me Boil

+> This accolade is for papers that cast a spell of frustration, with each theorem and proof a bewitching yet maddening ingredient in an academic potion.
+They are like arcane scrolls, bubbling with a complexity that stirs the mind into a cauldron of irritation.
+Reading them is like a journey through an enigmatic grimoire, where the pursuit of knowledge is more akin to a vexing witch's toil.